-Custom Property Cards for Work Items and Cases can be displayed based on admin-defined rules and conditions, rather than the layout set in the viewer's Profile.
+Custom Property Cards for Work Items, Cases, Customers and Custom Objects can be displayed based on admin-defined rules and conditions, rather than the layout set in the viewer's Profile.

 For example, display a Property Card layout based on the type of Project, its department, and its current state.
 Each Work Item / Case can have multiple layouts, each with its own set of rules.